-In the case of non-compliance, the ARC will be required to submit a remedial action plan to CAR.
-The Governing Committee will determine if further action including penalties is warranted based on the recommendation of the Compliance Audit Committee.
+- 1. In the case of non-compliance pertaining to the Claims Performance Standards, the ARC will be required to submit a remedial action plan to CAR.
+The Governing Committee will determine if further action including penalties is warranted based on the recommendation of the Compliance and Operations Committee. - 2.
+In the case of non-compliance pertaining to the SIU evaluation, the ARC will be subject to the type of penalty using the following Schedule of Penalties.